To tour our regional and ATI campuses, see below for visit information.

 Ohio State's largest campus, located in Columbus, was established in 1870 around a natural spring (now Mirror Lake).
 Today the campus is a mix of green spaces (the campus has been designated a "Tree Campus USA" by the Arbor Day Foundation), historic buildings and high-tech facilities.
-The Columbus campus offers over 175 areas of study and 492 specializations, and its location in the heart of the nation's 15th largest city means great opportunities for students and graduates.
+The Columbus campus offers more than 200 areas of study and 492 specializations, and its location in the heart of the nation's 15th largest city means great opportunities for students and graduates.

 Ohio State Lima sits on 565 beautiful acres just minutes from the I-75 corridor.
 Student housing is available.